Baron Brain

 Baron Brain, of Eynsham in the County of Oxford, is a title in the Peerage of the United Kingdom.
 It was created on 26 January 1962 for the physician and neurologist Sir Russell Brain, 1st Baronet.
 He had already been created a Baronet, of Reading in the County of Berkshire, on 29 June 1954.
-As of 2014 the titles are held by his youngest son, the third Baron, who succeeded in that year.
-He is a retired physician and a former professor of medicine at McMaster University, Canada.
+As of December 2025 the titles are held by his grandson, the fourth Baron, who succeeded in that year following the death of the 3rd Baron, a retired physician and a former professor of medicine at McMaster University, Canada.